Quickstart#

 Build a Model#

 Here we will get a default parameter set for a simple parametric SFH, and add a set of parameters describing nebular emission.
 We’ll also fix the redshift to the value given by SDSS.
-This model has 5 free parameters, each of which has a an associated prior distribution.
+This model has 5 free parameters, each of which has an associated prior distribution.
 These default prior distributions can and should be replaced or adjusted depending on your particular science question.
+Here we’ll just change the prior distribution for stellar mass, as an example.

 from prospect.models.templates import TemplateLibrary